apache/sling-whiteboard/org.apache.sling.graphql.samples.website/README.md

 ## Under the hood
 The following explanations apply to the article and navigation pages.
-The (upcoming) single-page apps will use different mechanisms.
+The (upcoming) single-page apps will use similar mechanisms client-side.

-The scripts and source code mentioned below are foud in the source code and initial content of this demo module.
+The scripts and source code mentioned below are found in the source code and initial content of this demo module.

 The GraphQL core retrieves a schema for the current Sling Resource by making a request with